traefik/traefik/docs/content/providers/kubernetes-gateway.md

 Gateway API is the evolution of Kubernetes APIs that relate to `Services`, such as `Ingress`.
 The Gateway API project is part of Kubernetes, working under SIG-NETWORK.

-The Kubernetes Gateway provider is a Traefik implementation of the [service APIs](https://github.com/kubernetes-sigs/service-apis) specifications from the Kubernetes Special Interest Groups (SIGs).
+The Kubernetes Gateway provider is a Traefik implementation of the [Service APIs](https://kubernetes-sigs.github.io/service-apis/) specifications from the Kubernetes Special Interest Groups (SIGs).

-This provider is proposed as an experimental feature and partially supports the service APIs [v0.1.0](https://github.com/kubernetes-sigs/service-apis/releases/tag/v0.1.0) specification.
+This provider is proposed as an experimental feature and partially supports the Service APIs [v0.1.0](https://github.com/kubernetes-sigs/service-apis/releases/tag/v0.1.0) specification.

 !!! warning "Enabling The Experimental Kubernetes Gateway Provider"